-Beginning 180 days after the proposed Act's effective date, the Attorney General would have to do all of the following after an individual, parent, or guardian filed a completed application:
+The Attorney General would have to do all of the following after an individual, parent, or guardian filed a completed application:

-- -- Unless Attorney General knew that the confidential address provided in the application was not a new address, certify the individual, minor, or ward as a Program participant. - -- Issue the Program participant a unique ID number and participation card. - -- Classify each eligible address listed in the application as a confidential address. - -- Provide the Program participant with information concerning the manner in which he or she could use the DTMB as his or her agent to receive mail and service of process. - -- If the Program participant were eligible to vote, provide him or her with information concerning the voter registration process and voting as a Program participant. - -- Provide the participant with information concerning the procedure for receiving a corrected driver license, corrected State personal ID card, or corrected enhanced driver license or State personal ID card.
+- -- Unless Attorney General knew that the confidential address provided in the application was not a new address, certify the individual, minor, or ward as a Program participant. - -- Issue the Program participant a unique ID number and participation card. - -- Classify each eligible address listed in the application as a confidential address. - -- Provide the Program participant with information concerning the manner in which he or she could use the DTMB as his or her agent to receive mail and service of process. - -- Provide the Program participant with information regarding methods to protect a confidential address, including information regarding the risks of disclosing the confidential address to other people and the risks of using social media and similar electronic technologies, including geotagging photographs; and other information that the Attorney General believed would help the participant protect his or her confidential address. - -- If the Program participant were eligible to vote, provide him or her with information concerning the voter registration process and voting as a Program participant. - -- Provide the participant with information concerning the procedure for receiving a corrected driver license, corrected State personal ID card, or corrected enhanced driver license or State personal ID card.

-An individual, minor, or ward could not be certified as a Program participant if the Attorney General knew that the confidential address provided in the application was not a new address for that individual, minor, or ward.
+An individual, minor, or ward could not be certified as a Program participant if the Attorney General knew that the confidential address provided in the application was not an address that had been provided to the Secretary of State for that individual, minor, or ward.